Group-4W/SoftEng/README.md

 The following must be in place:

- ▪ ~Issues being used on GitHub~
+ ▪ ~Issues being used on GitHub.~

- ▪ Tasks defined as user stories
+ ▪ Tasks defined as user stories.

- ▪ ~Project integrated with zube.io or any other task management tool~
+ ▪ ~Project integrated with zube.io or any other task management tool.~

- ▪ ~Kanban/Project Board being used~
+ ▪ ~Kanban/Project Board being used.~

- ▪ ~Sprint Boards being used~
+ ▪ ~Sprint Boards being used.~

- ▪ ~Personas defined~
+ ▪ ~Personas defined.~

- ▪ Full use cases defined
+ ▪ Full use cases defined.

  ▪ Suitable diagrams and documentation used to design software, which may include: